lambdamikel/Speak-SID/README.md

 ## CPC Disk - Software

-Currently, the (Speak&SID CPC DSK)[cpc/speakandsid/SPEAKSID.dsk] contains a demo program, a SID player with LED Lightshow, and a demo of the Serial Interface / UART - a simple terminal program written in BASIC.
+Currently, the [Speak&SID CPC DSK](cpc/speakandsid/SPEAKSID.dsk) contains a demo program, a SID player with LED Lightshow, and a demo of the Serial Interface / UART - a simple terminal program written in BASIC.
 Some SID tunes are on the DSK as well.

 ## Acknowledgements